mgeier/homepage/git.rst

     git config --global alias.lol "log --oneline --graph --decorate" git config --global alias.lola "log --oneline --graph --decorate --all"

+With these aliases, you can use ``git s`` to get a short status display (one line per file) and you can use ``git c mybranch`` instead of the significantly longer ``git checkout mybranch``.
+I find myself using *checkout* very often, so ``git c`` saves a lot of typing.

+If you type ``git lola``, you'll see a nice and colorful ASCII display of the previous commits and their tree structure.

 All these options are stored in :file:`~/.gitconfig` (or somewhere else depending on your operating system).
+You can also store settings on a per-project basis.
+Just drop the ``--global`` option and the settings will be stored for your current Git repository in ``.git/config``.

 Command Line Prompt
 -------------------